OCF Connector for Impala on CDP: Install and Configure

 • Periodically pull audit logs from Impala coordinator nodes to HDFS.
 By default, the audit logs are located in the directory /var/log/impalad/audit/ inside Impala coordinator nodes.
 An admin can also configure a custom place for audit logs.
 In each environment, the location of the audit logs depends on the current audit log configuration.

-• Create a directory in HDFS or Amazon S3 for storing all Impala audit logs you want ingested into Alation.
+• Create a directory in HDFS or Amazon S3 for storing all Impala audit logs you want to be ingested into Alation, provided the HDFS service must be installed in the Cloudera Manager cluster.

 • The audit log files from each Impala coordinator node should stay in an HDFS subdirectory of the audit log directory.
 We recommend naming the subdirectory using the ID of the Impala coordinator node, for example, the IP address, or some other unique identifier.